Product Support & Resources

 Understanding Honeywell Cleaning Levels

-Many Honeywell air purifiers include several fan speeds or cleaning levels designed for different air quality conditions.
+Many Honeywell Air Purifiers include several fan speeds or cleaning levels designed for different air quality conditions.

 • Germ: Everyday cleaning with quieter operation.